SylviaPotter/finnish-space/README.md

 2. Click the <span style='color:red;'>**Start the Quiz**</span> button to begin.
    - For each page, you'll be given English translations and asked to type the corresponding Finnish word.

+3. Click **"Next Page"** or **"Previous Page"** buttons to see different sets of word pairs.

-3. Once you've entered all the Finnish translations, click the <span style='color:red;'>**Submit**</span> button.
+3. Once you've finished the quiz, click the <span style='color:red;'>**Submit**</span> button.
-   - The answers will be evaluated, and each correct answer will be marked with a **green checkmark** while incorrect answers will show a **red cross**.
+   - The answers will be evaluated, and you can check your answers and review here.

-   - The page will also display your **accuracy percentage** below the results.
+4. If you want to retry or start a new quiz, please **refresh the page**.

-## Feel free to explore, upload your own vocabulary lists, and have fun while learning Finnish!
+## Feel free to explore, upload your own vocabulary lists to uploads folder, and have fun while learning Finnish!

 > **Contact & Contribution**: Contributions are welcome!
 If you find a bug or have an idea to improve the learning experience, please feel free to contribute via Pull Requests or Issues on the [GitHub repository](https://github.com/SylviaPotter/finnish-space).